vexsoftware/minequery/README.markdown

-# MineQuery
+# Minequery

-MineQuery is a [hMod](http://www.minecraftforum.net/viewtopic.php?t=23340) server plugin for Minecraft.
+Minequery is a [hMod](http://www.minecraftforum.net/viewtopic.php?t=23340) server plugin for Minecraft.
 It creates a small server listening for requests and responds with of the Minecraft server port, how many players are online, and the player list.

 ## Compiling